MrAfitol/SCP-1162/README.md

 fill_max_ammo: true
 # Will the gun have a random attachments?
 random_attachments: true
-# The name of the role that can use commands for Scp-1162.
-allowed_rank:
-- owner
-# User ID that can use commands for the Scp-1162.
-allowed_user_i_d:
-- SomeOtherSteamId64@steam
 # This option is for a custom SCP-1162 location
 custom_room_locations:
 - room_name_type: Lcz173